 - Boosting monetization prospects

-Several journal publishers do not have in-house resources to meet the production demands.
+Several journal publishers do not have in-house resources to meet production demands.
 Several of them do an internal assessment and find that their weaknesses outweigh their strengths.
 This forces them to go to outside vendors, as they need to improve their bottom line and streamline their editing workflows.
-For instance, your team could handle several copyediting processes, but due to several corrections passes later, the production stalls and so does the output of the journal.
+For instance, your team could handle several copyediting processes, but due to several corrections passes later, the production stalls, and so does the journal’s output.
 Therefore, by using a strategic STM/Journal publishing services provider, a journal publisher could automate this process and improve their journals’ time to market.

 Some publishing service providers are creating automated platforms that enable journal and STM publishers to create, edit, and proofread content and deliver across print, online, and digital channels with an 8-day “manuscript to publish” process.
 This aids the journal workflow process a great deal.
 They may include features such as the following:

 - End-to-end HTML-based workflow on AWS cloud with multiple deliverables

 - Support to both issue- and article-based workflows with issue lineup facility